 Gains / income and losses of portfolios held by subsidiaries (EEA, equivalent non -EEA, non-equivalent non-EEA) shall be reported portfolio by portfolio, each by asset category;

 Gains / income and losses of portfolios held by other related undertakings shall not be included.

+Items shall be reported with positive values unless otherwise stated in the respective instructions.